Tanglin

-Tanglin (/ˈtʌŋlɪn, ˈtɑːŋ-/ TUNG-lin or TAHNG-lin) is a planning area located within the Central Region of Singapore.
+Tanglin (Note: Locally, /ˈtʌŋlɪn/ TUNG-lin, /ˈtæŋ-/ TANG-lin or /ˈtʌŋleɪŋ/ TUNG-layng.
+The pronunciation //ˈtʌŋleɪŋ// is an approximation of the Hokkien /nan/ or Teochew pronunciation /nan/ of the area.
+The variant //ˈtæŋlɪn//, which more accurately reflects the anglicisation of the district name, is less common than the other two.) is a planning area located within the Central Region of Singapore.
 Tanglin is located west of Newton, Orchard, River Valley and Singapore River, south of Novena, east of Bukit Timah, northeast of Queenstown and north of Bukit Merah.

 Etymology and history

 The name Tanglin is believed to be an anglicisation of Tang Leng, which was the Chinese name of the Scottish lawyer and newspaper editor William Napier's house that was located in the area.
 Tang Leng was said to be named after the area's Chinese name in Teochew dialect, Twa Tang Leng', which translates to 'great east hill peaks' in reference to the hills surrounding the area.

 On 7 November 2006, the Singapore Land Authority (SLA) called for proposals to liven up the Dempsey Road area when it launched two new tenders for sites there.
 In doing so, it also announced that it has plans for the area up to 2015.
 Known as Tanglin Village, the former Central Manpower Base has now been transformed into a commercial plaza best accessed via car or taxi.
 The uniquely interesting barracks buildings have been well preserved and currently house a variety of retail establishments such as high end antique shops, restaurants, galleries and the like.
-Tanglin Village also houses popular hangouts such as alfresco bars Hacienda and RedDot BrewHouse.